 A mattress topper often adds the most value to sleepers in the following situations:

 - The mattress is too firm.
-The topper can recreate a softer sleeping setup for consumers who prefer less firm surfaces.
+The topper can recreate a softer sleeping setup for consumers who prefer fewer firm surfaces.

 - Toppers are the best option for sofas, and guest beds that are often reserved for overnight visitors.